Ridiculous, Yet Hilarious Super Bowl Prop Bets

 On a side note, what is the deal with Instagram and today’s youth?
 Do people really need to document everything they do?
 I run Gridiron Experts social media, and I’m amazed by the random things people will post.
 Last week I saw a random video from a car as a woman was on the way to the hospital.
 She was injured somehow, yet needed to take the time to show an on-route drive to the hospital?
 Is that really a priority?
 Just live your lives people.

 My Pick: Who Cares

 10. Who will the Super Bowl MVP of the Game thank first?

 - Teammates 3 to 2

 - Coach 12 to 1

 - Does Not Thank Anyone 5 to 2

 My Thoughts: I wish there was an option for the Super Bowl MVP to thank himself, that would be so funny.
-With the way Cam Newton likes to talk about himself sometimes, it could actually happen.
+Of course, Tom Brady or Matt Ryan would never do that, they are very team oriented quarterbacks.

 Realistically you have to think whoever wins will thank either God or his teammates first.
-I would think Peyton Manning would thank his teammates first, he seems like a humble guy.
+I would think Matt Ryan would thank his teammates first, he seems like a humble guy.

 My Pick: Teammates.